 At the Speed of 2.8 Knots…

-The boat moved in and out of the plume and as the baits reached the discolored water, the inside planer rod laid over under the weight of a nice fish.
-Frank was headed for the rod when the inside “weight rod” doubled under the weight of a punishing strike.
-He quickly grabbed the “weight rod” instead as the big fish started to take the line.
+We slid the inside board into the creek’s murky waters.
+The boat danced in and out of the plume, and as our baits reached the discolored water, the inside planer rod bent under the weight of a solid fish.
+Frank, ever alert, made a beeline for the rod, but just as he was about to reach it, the “weight rod” doubled over with a punishing strike.
+He quickly shifted his focus and grabbed the “weight rod” instead, as the powerful fish began to peel off line.

-I knew we were into an excellent fish and elected to let the planer rod hang in its holder.
-We would need to devote all of our attention to the fish on the “weight rod”, especially if he was as big as I thought.
+I knew immediately this was going to be an epic battle, and I decided to let the planer rod hang in its holder.
+Our full attention was needed for the fish on the weight rod, especially if it was the monster I suspected.

 The Fish Takes the Bait

-The fish had taken a hammered 57 Chevy Michigan Stinger and trolled down the prop wash of the boat.
-“Weight rods” are trolled as a flat line down each side of the boat.
-We set it by first paying out 60ft. of line, pinching on a ¼ ounce split shot, then letting out another 60ft. of line.
-The disturbance of the prop wash seems to attract Browns and some of our biggest fish have been taken in this manner.
+The fish had struck a hammered 57 Chevy Michigan Stinger, trolling right down the boat’s prop wash.
+The weight rod was deployed as a flat line on each side of the boat.
+We set it by first letting out 60 feet of line, pinching on a ¼ ounce split shot, and then paying out another 60 feet.
+The disturbance caused by the prop wash seems to draw in brown trout, and over the years, we’ve caught some of our largest fish using this technique.

 Our Day Two